 Nancy Kalman, United Capital Funding

 Understanding this process requires familiarity with Article 9 of the Uniform Commercial Code.
-This provision is designed for the protection of first position secured creditor—in short, the bank.
+This provision is designed for the protection of the first position secured creditor—in short, the bank.
 At the point of insolvency or default, it allows the senior creditor to transact (liquidate) their collateral in a private, out-of-court sale in order to recover what they can.
 Importantly, it also eliminates all subordinate liens and obligations.

 The elimination of subordinate liens is to the senior creditor’s benefit because, in order to transact on their collateral, a potential buyer requires assurance that they are receiving those assets free and clear.
 In short, Article 9 of the UCC creates the means for the first position creditor to sell their collateral efficiently.
 But unlike in bankruptcy, this collateral does not need to be sold off at auction.